TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Introduction

 Building on the flexibility of TINNs, we exploit an efficient training procedure tailored to the resulting objective.
 Since the loss naturally takes a nonlinear least-squares form (from the PDE residual together with boundary and initial constraints), we adopt a Gauss–Newton–style optimizer based on the Levenberg–Marquardt (LM) method~\cite{levenberg1944, marquardt1963}.
 In practice, this second-order update improves stability by better balancing competing constraints than first-order methods.

-Our contributions are: (i) we identify the \emph{time-entanglement problem} in standard space--time PINNs; (ii) we propose \emph{Time-Induced Neural Networks (TINNs)}, a time-induced parameterization with practical constructions of $\bm{\theta}(t)$; (iii) we develop an LM-based optimizer that exploits the resulting nonlinear least-squares structure; and (iv) we validate TINNs on benchmark time-dependent PDEs, showing improved accuracy and stability over strong baselines.
+Our contributions are: (i) we propose \emph{Time-Induced Neural Networks (TINNs)}, a time-induced parameterization with practical constructions of $\bm{\theta}(t)$ to deal with \emph{time-entanglement problem} in space--time PINNs; (ii) we employed an LM-based optimizer that exploits the resulting nonlinear least-squares structure; and (iii) we validate TINNs on benchmark time-dependent PDEs, showing improved accuracy and stability over strong baselines.

 The rest of the paper is organized as: \Cref{PINN} reviews PINNs and related work. \Cref{Time-Induced Neural Network} introduces TINNs and our parameterization of $\bm{\theta}(t)$. \Cref{Numerical Results} presents experiments, and \Cref{Mechanism of TINNs} discusses mechanisms. \Cref{Conclusion} concludes.